KnoxDevs/knoxdevs.github.io/index.md

 Connect with Kris Ann Hawkins from Premier Staffing via [email](mailto:krisann@premierstaffingpartners.com) or on slack [@krisann](https://knoxdevs.slack.com/messages/@krisann/) for all of your technical recruiting needs.
 </section>

-## Knoxville City Hackathon

-In a collaboration with the Knoxville Entrepreneur Center, we are putting together the inaugural Knoxville City Hackathon March 2 - 3.
-In 28 hours of hacking, we're looking for 100 of you all to join us at Pyxl for a civic-minded hackathon.
-Local companies are being sollicited for app / project ideas to complement a collection of datasets and challenges that various departments in the City of Knoxville are providing.
-For more details and how to register head on over to our [hackathon website](https://knxhx.org/)!

 <br/>

 ## Join us on Slack!